Azure/PSRule.Rules.Azure/docs/en/rules/Azure.APIM.AvailabilityZone.md

 This rule applies when analyzing resources deployed to Azure using *pre-flight* and *in-flight* data.

-This rule fails when `"zones"` is `null`, `[]` or not set when API management service is deployed with Premium SKU and there are supported availability zones for the given region.
+This rule fails when `"zones"` is `null`, `[]` or less than two zones when API management service is deployed with Premium SKU and there are supported availability zones for the given region.

 Configure `AZURE_APIM_ADDITIONAL_REGION_AVAILABILITY_ZONE_LIST` to set additional availability zones that need to be supported which are not in the existing [providers](https://github.com/Azure/PSRule.Rules.Azure/blob/main/data/providers.json) for namespace `Microsoft.ApiManagement` and resource type `services`.